Discover lavender's science-backed healing benefits and learn how to use this calming herb in teas, syrups, and botanical drinks. Get the recipes.

 Precautions and Sourcing

 Lavender is generally well-tolerated by most people when used in culinary amounts.
-However, a few precautions are worth noting.
-Some individuals are sensitive to lavender and may experience skin irritation when applying it topically.
-When drinking lavender, very large amounts may cause drowsiness, so use it mindfully if you need to drive or operate machinery.
+A few things to keep in mind.
+Some people are sensitive to lavender and develop skin irritation from topical use.
+Very large amounts of lavender tea can cause drowsiness, so use it carefully if you need to drive or operate machinery.

 People taking sedative medications or certain blood pressure medications should check with their healthcare provider before using lavender therapeutically.
 Pregnant women should limit lavender to culinary amounts rather than therapeutic doses.